Hyperbolic actions of Thompson's group $F$ and generalizations: Introduction

 At several points in the paper, the proofs will become more complicated in case $n > 2$, however this is the only result where the structure itself is more complicated for larger $n$.
 The most interesting case is the one where $n = 2$, pictured in \cref{intro:fig:reverse}: taking a semidirect product by an order-$2$ automorphism, it is possible to make an extremely rich poset of hyperbolic structures collapse to just three elements.
 It is a major open problem whether this type of behavior can also occur in acylindrically hyperbolic groups \cite[Question 2]{erratum}.

 In order to prove our results, we first use some general algebraic arguments akin to those of \cite{ABO, confining, NL} to reduce the understanding of $\Hyp(F_n)$ to the understanding of \emph{confining subsets} relative to certain characters.
 This framework was introduced in \cite{caprace15} for groups of the form $H \rtimes \Z$, and extended in \cite{confining} to groups of the form $H \rtimes \Z^n$, which is our setting: $F_n \cong F_n' \rtimes \Z^n$.
-Given a character $\rho \colon \Z^n \to \R$, seen as a character of $F_n$, a $\rho$-confining subset is a set $Q \subseteq F_n'$ satisfying some conditions similar to those of the base of an ascending HNN-extension.
+Given a character $\rho \colon \Z^n \to \R$, seen as a character of $F_n$, a $\rho$-confining subset is a set $Q \subseteq F_n'$ satisfying some conditions similar to those of the base of an ascending HNN-extension; see Definition~\ref{def:confining} for the precise definition.

 In the course of proving our results about $\Hyp(F_n)$, we prove some new, general results about posets of hyperbolic structures and confining subsets that seem to be fundamental to the theory.
 Let us emphasize some of these here, deferring explanation of the notation and terminology for later.
 Let $G = H \rtimes \Z^n$ and let $\rho \colon \Z^n \to \R$ be a non-trivial character. \begin{itemize} \item (\cref{cor:conjugate}) Let $Q_1,Q_2\subseteq H$ be $\rho$-confining subsets, and let $a\in \Z^n$ such that $\rho(a)>0$.
 Then $Q_1\preceq_\rho Q_2$ if and only if $Q_2^{a^k}\subseteq Q_1$ for some $k\ge 0$.
 (This establishes a simple algebraic description of the poset of confining subsets.) \item (\cref{prop:join}) The poset $\Conf^\ast_\rho(G)$ of strictly $\rho$-confining subsets is a join semilattice. \item (Propositions \ref{prop:subgroups_to_trees} and \ref{prop:trees_to_subgroups}).
 A $\rho$-confining subset $Q \subseteq H$ corresponds to a simplicial action on a simplicial tree if and only if $Q$ is equivalent to a subgroup and $\rho$ is discrete.
 Moreover, up to equivalence, this is the Bass--Serre tree of an ascending HNN-extension expression of $G$. \end{itemize}